 The Hunter: The "Spirit Detective" job description.

-I Have Your Wife: Kurama is forced to not retaliate against Roto lest Roto order the demon stalking his mother to kill her.
+I Have Your Mother: Kurama is forced to not retaliate against Roto lest Roto order the demon stalking his mother to kill her.
 Kurama manages to immobilize Roto, steal the trigger to signal the demon, then kill him.

 Image Song: Lots of them on the CDs.
 Each of the four main characters has around three or four songs by themselves, at least one song with other characters and most everyone else has at least one song by themselves.

 I'm a Humanitarian: After Yusuke becomes a demon, he no longer regards the casual eating of innocent human beings as an atrocity, and casually tells his ancestor that if eating humans is what will restore his strength, he'll gladly kidnap a few innocent human beings ("really bad ones" in the English dub) and "stuff them down his throat himself" if that's what it takes to get a good fight out of him.
 He compares it to humans eating hamburgers, saying that a species higher on he food chain preying on one lower is just the natural order, and that humans have simply thought themselves above it.

 Ironic Echo: In the Dark Tournament Arc, Kurama gets into a fight with a demonic bomber named Karasu.
 Early on in the fight, Karasu seems to have the upper hand and as a result mimics putting a pistol to his head and saying, "Bang", indicating to Kurama that he should just simply shoot himself rather than continue fighting Karasu.
 About ten seconds later, Kurama transforms into his much more powerful true form, and suddenly it's Karasu who's on the ropes.
 Guess what gesture Kurama decides to make this time.